JonathanSumon/WifiSignalRos/README.md

 # WifiSignalRos
-A Simple ROS Package to publish the Wifi Signal Strength as a Diagonostic Array Message (ROS)
+A Simple ROS Package to publish the Wifi Signal Strength as a Diagnostic Array Message (ROS)

 ## How to use
 The Package requires certain python dependencies.
 You can install them with